jackpaddock/Springboard-Data-Science-Boot-Camp/Capstone 3 Project/README.md

 Workbook [here](https://github.com/jackpaddock/Springboard-Data-Science-Boot-Camp/blob/master/Capstone%203%20Project/Capstone_3_Pre_processing_Work_and_Modeling_Final.ipynb)

 I elected to work with Python's scikit-learn library, and I focused on [regression analysis](https://scikit-learn.org/stable/supervised_learning.html#supervised-learning).
-I dropped features “Years,” “Country,” and “Currency.”
-The “Years” feature was dropped as regression analysis’ basis is not predicting time, so I did not see value in its inclusion.
-I tested the dataset on four models by allocating a 30%/70% test, train split with my target variable being the feature "Acres Burnt per Fire."
-The linear regression model performed the best by a fairly large margin, so it was leveraged for predictions.
+For Dataset 1, I dropped features 'artist_name', 'genre', 'time_signature', 'track_id', 'track_name' and for Dataset 2, I dropped features 'artist_name', 'explicit' , 'id', 'track_name.'
+I tested the datasets on six models by allocating a 20%/80% test, train split with my target variable being the feature 'popularity.'
+For each dataset, the XGB regression model performed the best by a slight margins, so they were leveraged for respective predictions for each dataset.

 ![580BE5E9-F8A6-4E07-B9EA-EB7A7AE80BF4](https://github.com/jackpaddock/Springboard-Data-Science-Boot-Camp/assets/129892021/20c9519e-d927-4ae8-ae76-2fbd222d5802)